Luxembourg: 57 recommendations on climate action

 Now, by September 2022, the assembly was to formulate recommendations on what Luxembourg can do in its climate policy beyond the measures already anchored in the Plan national intégré en matière d'énergie et de climat (PNEC).
 The problem: the participants had only committed themselves for six months.
 Therefore, about a dozen volunteers continued the work while two members of the organising team took over sorting and writing the proposals.
 The proposals were then reviewed for feasibility by a staff member of the Ministry of Environment.

 Members of the Climate Assembly presented their proposals to the relevant parliamentary committees on 4 and 5 October 2022.
 A plenary debate took place in Parliament on 25 October 2022.
-The conclusions are to be included in the PNEC mid-term review scheduled for 2023.

 Citizens' Assembly "chaotic"